An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Immutable data structures

-differences.
 Immutable data structures are intended specifically to facilitate the Functional Programming paradigm,

 but some are also useful within other programming paradigms.